gerardoanuglo/house-price-predictor/README.md

 <img width="502" alt="Screen Shot 2022-11-08 at 3 15 40 PM" src="https://user-images.githubusercontent.com/85320743/200696424-20f59d4f-426b-40c1-ad72-ab977a20b032.png">

-We hava a normal distribution curve and the line in the probability plot has become more straight, thus meaning we have a normal target variable.
+We have a normal distribution curve and the line in the probability plot has become more straight, thus meaning we have a normal target variable.
 Now when I compute my predicted y values, I'll exponentialize my values to accurately represent house prices to scale.

 ### Feature Selection
 I chose the top ten features correlated with SalePrice.
-I did this by obtaining the correlation coefficient for each feature, sorting the features in descending order of their correlation coefficient, and finally filtering the dataframe for only the top 10 features.
+I did this by obtaining the correlation coefficient for each feature, sorting the features in descending order of their correlation coefficient, and finally filtering the data frame for only the top 10 features.

 <img width="1002" alt="Screen Shot 2022-11-08 at 4 00 47 PM" src="https://user-images.githubusercontent.com/85320743/200702394-d72dcf80-c330-4f3e-9222-9b6fad1185ed.png">

-### Creating Train Test Spilts
+### Creating Train Test Splits

 With SalePrice as y and the rest of my cleaned data as x, I will create my training and testing data.
-We spilt the data now so both sets have no discrepancies from the preprocessing steps.
+We split the data now so both sets have no discrepancies from the preprocessing steps.
 After the model has been processed by using the training set, I'll test the model by making predictions against the testing set.

 <img width="609" alt="Screen Shot 2022-11-08 at 4 04 29 PM" src="https://user-images.githubusercontent.com/85320743/200703296-366cb404-c047-47de-997a-5d290c105ee0.png">